defold/doc/docs/en/manuals/physics.md

 ## Resolving kinematic collisions

-With kinematic collision objects you have to resolve collisions yourself and move the objects apart from any penetration.
-A naive implementation of object separation looks like this:
+Using kinematic collision objects require you to resolve collisions yourself and move the objects as a reaction.
+A naive implementation of separating two colliding objects looks like this:

 ```lua
 function on_message(self, message_id, message, sender)